Tenza/configurations/ArchLinux Installation/README.md

 chmod 0644 ${ocpath}/data/.htaccess
 ```

+Now we just need to activate xcache, for that remove the comment on:

+> sudo nano /etc/php/conf.d/xcache.ini

-Everything should be working but I would advise to setup HTTPS access:
+Everything should be working.
+Now we are going to setup HTTPS access:

 > sudo pacman -S openssl